codatio/codat-docs/docs/integrations/accounting/myob/myob-integration-reference.md

 ### Performance

 MYOB recommend that company files in their system are kept below 2GB.
 If a company has a large amount of data, some timeouts will be expected when consuming their service.
 If Codat encounters a timeout error when fetching data from MYOB, we will retry the operation a number of times.
-This may lead to some datasets taking longer than expected to complete, but it can also lead to fetch errors.
-For further reading, please see [this article](https://apisupport.myob.com/hc/en-us/articles/6366818637583-504-Gateway-Time-out-errors) from their support knowledge base.
+This may lead to some datasets taking longer than expected to complete or fetch errors.

+To learn more, see the [504 Gateway Time out errors](https://apisupport.myob.com/hc/en-us/articles/6366818637583-504-Gateway-Time-out-errors) article in MYOB's support knowledge base.

 ## FAQs